Annotation-guided Protein Design with Multi-Level Domain Alignment: Experimental settings

 \subsection{Biological background of zinc-finger and immunoglobulin domain}

-We provide some introductions of zinc-finger and immunoglobulin domain from biological perspective, elucidating their significance and functions within the context of molecular biology.
+We here introduce zinc-finger and immunoglobulin domains, highlighting their biological significance and functions in biology.

-\begin{itemize}[leftmargin=*] \item \textbf{Zinc-finger:} Zinc finger~\cite{klug1987zinc} domains are compact protein structural motif with multiple protrusions that interact with target molecules.
-Initially identified in the transcription factor TFIIIA from Xenopus laevis as a DNA-binding motif, these domains are now recognized for their ability to bind DNA, RNA, proteins, and lipids.
-Their binding characteristics depend on the amino acid sequence, the linker structure, the higher-order structures, and the number of fingers.
-Often found in clusters, each finger within the Zinc finger domain can have unique binding specificities.
-Despite being present in several unrelated protein superfamilies, these domains maintain stable structures and play a crucial role in diverse cellular processes such as gene transcription, translation, mRNA trafficking, and more.
-Zinc-binding motifs, part of the Zinc finger domains, rarely undergo significant conformational changes upon target binding.
+\begin{itemize}[leftmargin=*] \item \textbf{Zinc-finger:} Zinc finger~\cite{klug1987zinc} domains are compact protein motifs known for binding DNA, RNA, proteins, and lipids, with binding characteristics influenced by amino acid sequence, linker structure, and number of fingers.
+Despite appearing in various protein families, they maintain stable structures and are crucial in processes like gene transcription and mRNA trafficking.

-\item \textbf{Immunoglobulin domain: }Immunoglobulin (Ig) domains~\cite{brummendorf1995cell}, also referred to as immunoglobulin-like domains or Ig-like domains, are protein domains that of importance in the immune system and are found in a wide range of proteins, both within and beyond the immune system.
-These domains are characterized by their highly conserved structure, which typically consists of 70 to 110 amino acid residues that form a compact, globular fold.
-The Ig domains are ubiquitous in nature and can be found in a diverse array of proteins, including antibodies, T-cell receptors, major histocompatibility complex (MHC) molecules, cell adhesion molecules, and various receptor proteins.
-The primary function of Ig domains is to facilitate protein-protein interactions, particularly in the context of the immune system, where they mediate the recognition, binding, and neutralization of foreign antigens.